the-road-to-learn-react/the-road-to-react/manuscript/intro.md

 **Can I get a digital copy of the book if I've purchased it on Amazon?**

 If you've purchased the book on Amazon, you might have noticed it's also available on my website.
-Since I use Amazon as one way to generate revenue for my frequently free content, I genuinely appreciate your support and I encourage to sign up for my [courses](https://courses.robinwieruch.de/).
+Since I use Amazon as one way to generate revenue for my frequently free content, I genuinely appreciate your support and I encourage you to sign up for my [courses](https://courses.robinwieruch.de/).
 Once you've created an account, send me an email detailing your Amazon purchase.
 This will enable me to unlock the content for you.
 By having an account on my platform, you'll always enjoy access to the most up-to-date version of the book.
 Thank you for your support!

 **Why is the print version so large?**